What Is the NASA 12-Minute Brain Song? Origins, Science & What You Need to Know

 The Brain Song's marketing references neuroscience research related to gamma brainwave stimulation and BDNF production.
 This type of research has been studied in academic and research institutions — including institutions that have worked on human performance, cognition, and brain health at a high level.

-Over time, online discussions began associating this neuroscience research with NASA-adjacent science — the kind of cognitive performance research that space agencies and defence organisations have historically funded and explored.
+Over time, online discussions began associating this neuroscience research with NASA-adjacent science — the kind of cognitive performance research that space agencies have historically funded and explored.
 The phrase "NASA brain song" spread through social media and search queries, and it stuck.

 To be completely clear: